 Page in construction

 For Walter Benjamin allegories are, in the realm of thought, what ruins are in the world of things.
 I have been quite fascinated with this equation and feel that I am only now realizing the ramifications.
-Here are some thoughts.
+Here are some thoughts, and some possible connections with the archaeological imagination.

 More on research creation – experiment – [Link]